 Burra Foods would also consider the following circumstances prior to entering into a standard form agreement:

-- a) If Burra Foods has satisfied its milk requirements for the financial year period. - b) The peak milk processing capacity of Burra Foods. - c) Milk collection and storage capacity that can be accessed by Burra Foods; and - d) Minimum daily and monthly milk supply.
+- a) If Burra Foods has satisfied its milk requirements for the financial year period. - b) The peak milk processing capacity of Burra Foods; and - c) Milk collection and storage capacity that can be accessed by Burra Foods.

 Key Information